IBM/predict-insurance-charges-with-autoai/README.md

 * Let's pick RMSE as our metric.
 We see that the smallest RMSE value is 4514.389, from Pipeline 8.
 Click on `Pipeline 8`.

+* On the left-hand side, you can see different model evaluation metrics.
+For this particular model, you can view the metrics, such as explained variance, RMSE, and other metrics.

+* On the left-hand side, you can also see `Feature Transformations`, and `Feature Importance`.

+* On the left-hand side, click on `feature-importance`.
+You can see here that the most important predictor of our insurance premium is whether you are a smoker or not.
+This is by far the most important feature, with bmi coming in as the second most important.
+This makes sense, given that many companies offer discounts for employees who do not smoke.

 ## Step 5.
 Create a notebook from your model
 ## Step 6.
 Run the application